petrushy/orekit_python_artifacts/README.md

   - stubs are installed as a separate "package", located in orekit_stubs
   - subs are generated from both the java and javadoc jar files (generate with mvn javadoc:jar -Dmaven.javadoc.failOnError)
   - remove the old data dirs in orekit_stubs, while in the orekit_stubs directory:
-  - python -m stubgenj --convert-strings --classpath "../*.jar" org.orekit  org.hipparchus
+  - python -m stubgenj --convert-strings --classpath "../*.jar" org.orekit  org.hipparchus java

 in the orekit-feedstock repo:
 - to use local file system for testing: